 A Modern Classic: The Nike SB Stefan Janoski

 A very special member of the Nike SB shoe family is the Stefan Janoski pro shoe.
 We could call it a modern classic because it was released fairly recently in 2009.
 Since then, tons of different versions of the Nike Janoski have released all over the world.
 Vulcanized soles in the ‘Zoom’ edition, Lunar Cupsoles, the particularly well-reinforced Nike SB Premium SE model and various uppers such as the canvas edition or the leather SJ L are all available - after all, variety is the spice of life!
 Nike also struck gold with the Stefan Janoski Max, which is a hybrid of the Stefan Janoski and the über-popular Air Max Sneaker.
 Perfect for daily life and walking home after your skate session, these comfy, lightweight kicks became best-sellers practically overnight.
 The Stefan Jansokis have become so popular, they’re almost on the same level as Chuck Taylor Hi-Tops - but not quite.

 Nike SB and Technological Advancement

 The Nike skate shoe construction utilizes high-tech processes developed in-house at their headquarters in Beaverton, Oregon.
 Lots of new models come equipped with Nike Lunarlon technology, which provides an optimal level of cushioning and a precise boardfeel.
 Nike SB t-shirts are frequently made with Nike Dri-Fit fiber technology for a breathable, quick-drying fit.
-Find more skate shoes at https://www.titus-shop.com/en_GB/.
+In addition to shoes, the Nike SB product range also includes accessories such as backpacks and caps.
 Browse even more skate shoes here.